The Prosecutor: Critical response

-David Ehrlich of IndieWire gave the film a B−, also lamenting that the legal case "struggles to match the same intensity" as the action sequences and fails to adequately explore the systemic corruption harming Hong Kong's lower class in a "hurried and ham-fisted" narrative, while also crediting Donnie Yen for venturing into a new genre despite his age and delivering a "charismatic" performance.
+David Ehrlich of IndieWire gave the film a B−, also lamenting that the legal case "struggles to match the same intensity" as the action sequences and fails to adequately examine the systemic corruption harming Hong Kong's lower class in a "hurried and ham-fisted" narrative, while also crediting Donnie Yen for venturing into a new genre despite his age and delivering a "charismatic" performance.
 James Marsh of Deadline Hollywood offered a negative review, criticizing the film as a "slickly polished slice of mainstream entertainment" with action sequences that felt like "late additions" forced in after Donnie Yen's involvement, which failed to meet the expectations of the action fanbase, while it also inadequately addressed the critical issues surrounding the Hong Kong national security laws and the challenges within the legal sector, making its exploration of justice seem "vaguely worded and far-reaching in application".

 Ho Siu-bun of am730 called the film a "high-quality Hong Kong action film", acknowledging both the upsides and downsides commonly seen in the genre, complimenting Takahito Ouchi's impressive action choreography and the humor in Michael Hui's performance, while noting that the dramatic elements feel laid-back, with character development being too slow and unclear, and the dialogues being "hilariously predictable".
-Alex Chung of HK01 called the film a strong entry in the Hong Kong action genre for its effective blend of action and drama, particularly highlighting the "intense" MTR fight scene reminiscent of John Wick: Chapter 4 (2023), commending the performances of the ensemble cast, especially MC Cheung Tin-fu's impressive action work, while noting that the court scenes, although less exciting, still reflect Yen's effort to merge the two genres.
-Calvin Choi, in his opinion piece for Hong Kong Economic Times, highlighted Michael Hui's "extremely authentic" portrayal of a judge, noting that Hui's humor, infused with satire and conveyed through his expressions and intonations, made his performance even more impressive compared to the other characters in the film who lacked realism.
+Alex Chung of HK01 called the film a strong entry in the Hong Kong action genre for its blend of action and drama, particularly the "intense" MTR fight scene reminiscent of John Wick: Chapter 4 (2023), commending the performances of the ensemble cast, especially MC Cheung Tin-fu's impressive action work, while noting that the court scenes, although less exciting, still reflect Yen's effort to merge the two genres.
+Calvin Choi, in his opinion piece for Hong Kong Economic Times, particularly praised Michael Hui's "extremely authentic" portrayal of a judge, noting that Hui's humor, infused with satire and conveyed through his expressions and intonations, made his performance even more impressive compared to the other characters in the film who lacked realism.